-Retinopathy of prematurity (ROP) is a disease in which aggressive new blood vessels form (neovascularization) in the retina that can lead to blindness in premature infants of low birth-weight and possibly progress to retinal detachment.
-Dr Ann Ranelle, a specialist in pediatric ophthalmology, will monitor high risk premature infants during their stay in a neonatal care unit.
+Retinopathy of prematurity (ROP) is a disease in which aggressive new blood vessels form (neovascularization) in the retina that can lead to blindness in premature infants of low birth weight and possibly progress to retinal detachment.
+Dr. Ann Ranelle, a specialist in pediatric ophthalmology, will monitor high-risk premature infants during their stay in a neonatal care unit.

 Retinopathy of Prematurity (ROP) in Premature Infants

 Retinopathy of prematurity is a condition that affects premature infants.
 Retinopathy of prematurity can potentially blind patients due to abnormal developments in retinal blood vessels.
 The retina is the inner part of the eye that receives light and converts it into visual messages, which it then sends to the brain.
 In premature babies, the blood vessels can grow abnormally, and the condition can cause the retina to pull away or fully detach from the wall of the eye causing blindness.
-Most cases of retinopathy of prematurity are resolved without any permanent damage to the retina, however, babies at highest risk of this condition are those that are born before the 31 week mark.
+Most cases of retinopathy of prematurity are resolved without any permanent damage to the retina, however, babies at the highest risk of this condition are those that are born before the 31-week mark.

 How many infants suffer from ROP?

 Of the 3.9 million babies born in the USA each year, 14,000 will suffer from ROP to differing degrees.
 90% of these infants affected by ROP will only suffer mildly from the condition.
 The remaining 1,100-1,500 infants will undergo medical treatment for a severe case of ROP and a further 400-600 infants will become legally blind.